vulnman/vulnman/ReadMe.md

 ### Online
 The documentation can be found under [https://vulnman.github.io/vulnman](https://vulnman.github.io/vulnman).

-*Note: The documentation is in a really early state!*

 ### Build locally
 You can build the documentation locally using mkdocs.